 This is just one report including almost everything Experian offers.
 It includes:

 Get 30 reports per month but it’s not a free credit score.
-This does not include:
+It does not include:

 Experian also offers an enhanced version of this plan.
 Get more information, including:

-Check credit reports with everything in the Business Credit Score Pro Subscription Plan, plus (optional with the more expensive report):
+Check credit reports with everything in the Business Credit Score Pro Subscription Plan, plus (optional with a more expensive report):

 Get everything in the Business Credit Score Pro Subscription Plan, but no optional sections.
 The credit score report is like a one-time version of the Business Credit Score Pro Subscription Plan.
 You can use it to decide if you want to subscribe to the more expensive plan.

 The company gets its data from a data sharing agreement with the Small Business Exchange.
 It gets net 30 type industry trade credit information from a wide variety of suppliers that provide products and services to businesses on an invoice basis.
 Equifax combines financial data with industry trade credit data, and adds utility and telephone data.